VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: SDF Diffusion Evaluation

 \section{SDF Diffusion Evaluation}

-We evaluate the SDF Diffusion model by measuring the L2 error between the ground truth and the predicted SDF on both in-distribution and out-distribution test datasets for the \ourprob\ problem.
-Table \ref{tab:sdf_eval} shows the performance of the SDF diffusion model.
-Our diffusion model predicts high-quality SDFs with low L2 error, indicating its effectiveness in capturing the underlying relationship between the polygon and visibility graphs.
+We evaluate the SDF diffusion model by measuring the L2 error between the ground-truth and predicted SDFs on both in-distribution and out-of-distribution test datasets for the \ourprob{} problem.
+Table~\ref{tab:sdf_eval} presents the performance of the SDF diffusion model.
+The results show that our diffusion model predicts high-quality SDFs with low L2 error, demonstrating its effectiveness in capturing the underlying relationship between polygons and their visibility graphs.